tslocke/hobocookbook/manual/controllers.markdown

 Sometimes the implementations Hobo provide aren't what you want.
 They might be close, or they might be completely out.
 Not a problem - you can change things as needed.

-## A cautionary note
+### A cautionary note concerning controller methods

 Always start by asking: should this go in the model?
 It's a very, very, very common mistake to put code in the controller that belongs in the model.
 Want to send an email in the `create` action?
 Don't!
 Send it from an `after_create` callback in the model.
 Want to check something about the current user before allowing a `destroy` to proceed?
-Use Hobo's permission system.
+Use Hobo's [Permission System](permissions).
+{:.aside}

 Typically, valid reasons to add custom controller code are things like: